-(a) This table presents all obligations payable from the Net Revenues of the Electric Light and Power System and the Water and Wastewater System either or both. (b) No Prior First Lien Bonds or Prior Subordinate Lien Bonds may be issued in the future.

-(c) Includes Assumed MUDs, Water District Bonds and Contract Tax Obligations, each payable from City ad valorem taxes and additionally payable from surplus Net Revenues of the Water and Wastewater System.
-As of March 1, 2000.
+(a) This table presents all obligations payable from the Net Revenues of the Electric Light and Power System and the Water and Wastewater System either or both. (b) No Prior First Lien Bonds or Prior Subordinate Lien Bonds may be issued in the future. (c) Includes Assumed MUD's, Water District Bonds and Contract Tax Obligations, each payable from City ad valorem taxes and additionally payable from surplus Net Revenues of the Waterworks and Wastewater System.